hyperoslo/Whisper/README.md

 ## Description

-Break the silence of your UI whispering or shouting at it. **Whisper** is a component that will make the task of display messages and in-app notifications simple.
+Break the silence of your UI, whispering or shouting at it. **Whisper** is a component that will make the task of display messages and in-app notifications simple.
 It has two different views inside.

 #### Whispers